Compliment your product with:

 Last but not least, female ejaculation yields fascination for many, and its mysteries are only now beginning to unfold.
 Researchers have discovered that, upon orgasm, some women emit a fluid composed of vaginal secretions and urine, plus one other substance in some cases.
 This substance is a fluid produced by the paraurethral glands.
 For most women, these glands – also known as the “female prostate” or “Skene’s glands” – will release a discharge during climax, though it often goes unnoticed.
 In rare, yet normal, instances, this fluid will be expelled with urine in the form of abrupt and uncontrollable jets.
 To date, no direct correlation has been established between female ejaculation and the intensity of pleasure experienced.

-Written by Charlotte Creplet, sexologist at Sexocorner
+Written by sexologist, Charlotte Creplet.

 What if we decided to make our periods a much more pleasant and fun time?
 We know of an unsuspected ally to cushion up and take care of ourselves when Aunt Flow is in town.

 Vaginal stimulation, clitoral play, labia sensitivity…. as we design our vibrators for women,we stay up-to-date with the latest research on female anatomy and pleasure by working with the medical community.
 Sensual toys are great tools to explore one’s body, but having access to reliable knowledge about sex and anatomy is key to unlock one’s pleasure potential.
 That’s why we invite sexologists on our blog.
 This week, we talk clitoral vs vaginal orgasm: what’s the real deal?

 As we work with the medical community to create intimate products for women, we have in mind that our sexuality evolves over the course of our lives.